 How to make heart string lights.

-- Next pace the heart shapes on an oven tray and shrink according to the instructions that came with your shrink plastic.
+3. Next, place the heart shapes on an oven tray and shrink according to the instructions that came with your shrink plastic.
 Mine was at 150c for about 5 mins.

-- Using a glue gun glue the plastic hearts to the copper wire lights.
+4. Then, using a glue gun glue the plastic hearts to the copper wire lights.
 I twisted to the copper wire so that 3 lights were stuck to the back of each heart.

-- Carry on sticking the heart shapes to the copper wire until they are all stuck down.
+5. Carry on sticking the heart shapes to the copper wire until they are all stuck down.
 There were about 20 plastic hearts on my string of lights.

 Now all you need to do is decide where you’re going to hang the string heart lights and then plug them in.

-Also, some plastic packaging can be shrunk like the shrink plastic sheets, so you might want to play around with some of your plastic waste and use that instead for a more eco friendly craft.
+Also, some plastic packaging can be shrunk like the shrink plastic sheets, so you might want to play around with some of your plastic waste and use that instead for a more eco-friendly craft.

-For more Valentine day crafts visit allfreeholidaycrafts.
+For more Valentine’s day crafts visit allfreeholidaycrafts.